Designing India's first micro-loan product for small merchants

 No Feedback During WaitTimes

-No progress indicators during key steps led users to think the app had frozen.
+No progress indicators at key steps, users thought the app had frozen.

 Competitive Analysis